 Download and read online Space and Power in PDF and EPUB This scholarly account of the various ways in which space is configured by power, and in which space becomes a resource for power, combines insights from social theory, politics, history and geography.

 Download and read online Domestic Architecture and the Use of Space in PDF and EPUB Domestic Architecture and the Use of Space investigates the relationship between the built environment and the organisation of space.
 The contributors are classical and prehistoric archaeologists, anthropologists and architects, who from their different backgrounds are able to provide some important and original insights into this relationship.

 Download and read online Architecture as Space in PDF and EPUB This classic work (first published in Italian in 1948, translated in 1957, and revised in 1974) examines the history of architecture in light of its essence as space, animating and illuminating architectural creations so that their beauty—or indifference—is exposed.
 Along with commercial and dwelling units, temples, palaces, and cathedrals, Zevi treats structures such as fountains, columns, and monuments, subjecting them all to aesthetic, cultural, and functional criteria and explaining them in easily understood terms.
 Beautifully illustrated with examples from the entire history of the art, this is one of the most stimulating and provocative books ever written on the history and purpose of architecture.

-Download and read online Architecture in America in PDF and EPUB
+Download and read online The Architecture of Space the Space of Architecture in PDF and EPUB